achung89/react-futures/README.md

   FutureArrayCache.map(fn, futureArray) // => future instance with deferred function operation
 ```

-##### Arguments
+###### ARGUMENTS
 fn ((arr: any[]) => any[]): Deferred callback.
 Accepts the resolved future array as a parameter.
 Return value must be an array.
 futureArray (instanceof FutureArrayCache): future array to apply the deferred callback to
-##### Returns
+###### RETURNTS
 future instance with deferred callback (instanceof FutureArrayCache): returns a future array instance with the deferred callback store

 #### tap
-Takes a mutable function and an future array instance.
+Takes a mutable function and a future array instance.
 The mutable function must mutate the array and return it.
 The operation is deferred until after the promise has been resolved.
 Can be performed outside render but not in.
 ```javascript
   FutureArrayCache.tap(fn, futureArray) // => future instance with deferred callback
 ```